-Paso Robles, where the event is taking place, is a popular California destination and lodging is often in high demand.
+Paso Robles is a popular California destination and lodging is often in high demand.
 We encourage participants to read on and to evaluate all available accommodations in Paso Robles and neighboring cities.

 -San Luis Obispo 31 miles / 50 km

 New for 2018, camping is available on site at the Paso Robles Event Center.
 For more information and to register, click here.

 Please contact the hotels directly for more information and to make your reservation.

 Paso Robles Inn : Phone: (800) 676-1713 or email: email@example.com

 The Oaks Hotel: Phone (805) 237-8700 or email: firstname.lastname@example.org

 Adelaide Inn: Phone: (800) 549-7276 or email: email@example.com